 - What barriers and challenges exist around helpful behaviours, mental health and wellbeing? - Are your behaviour policies flexible or one size fits all?
-What are the functional implications of this? - What is your school doing well in this area? - What are some areas for further growth and awareness in your school setting - student, staff and community? - How could your school support autistic community connectedness and autistic pride for your autistic students?
+What are the functional implications of this? - · What is your school doing well in this area? - What are you doing well in your classroom? - What are some areas for further growth and awareness in your school setting - student, staff and community? - How could your school support autistic community connectedness and autistic pride for your autistic students?